GWR coach livery 1934–1942

 The all-brown livery was also applied to some bogie full brakes from c 1934 onward.

-From the outbreak of WWII, roofs were painted grey instead of white, as a means of making them less visible from the air.
+At an early stage in WWII, thought to be 1941, roofs were painted grey instead of white, as a means of making them less visible from the air.